davidferrara23/ttn-clemson-covid-data/README.md

 This repository is a collection of COVID-19 data for Clemson University and the surrounding Clemson, South Carolina area, gathered and organized by [The Tiger News](http://www.thetigercu.com) for transparency and publication admist the COVID-19 pandemic.
 The information is both historical and updated whenever possible, such as when the university's COVID-19 dashboard is updated each Tuesday and Friday end-of-day.

 The data is actively being used by The Tiger News for analysis and reporting updates to the Clemson community.
+In addition, the data is being published on The Tiger News's COVID-19 dashboard, viewable on our homepage.

 ## Sources